-- Follow meticulous aseptic technique when accessing the vaccine vials to prevent contamination. - Ensure that all of the vaccine vials accessed to extract an additional dose of vaccine (0.3 mL for Pfizer-BioNTech vaccine and 0.5 mL for Moderna vaccine) are from the same vaccine lot (i.e., have the same lot numbers). - For the Pfizer-BioNTech vaccine, the correct amount of diluent 1.8 mL (0.9% sodium chloride) has been used to dilute all vials of vaccine and the lot number for the diluent used to dilute each vial being accessed for the extra dose is the same. - Combine vaccine from vials with residual volume only, (i.e., not full vials or those with a complete dose) and do not save up vials until the end of the clinic before combining for extra dose. - The different vials accessed have been under the same vaccine storage and handling conditions, for example:
+- Follow meticulous aseptic technique when accessing the vaccine vials to prevent contamination. - Ensure that all of the vaccine vials accessed to extract an additional dose of vaccine (0.3 mL for Pfizer-BioNTech vaccine and 0.5 mL for other vaccines) are from the same vaccine lot (i.e., have the same lot numbers). - For the Pfizer-BioNTech vaccine, the correct amount of diluent 1.8 mL (0.9% sodium chloride) has been used to dilute all vials of vaccine and the lot number for the diluent used to dilute each vial being accessed for the extra dose is the same. - Combine vaccine from vials with residual volume only, (i.e., not full vials or those with a complete dose) and do not save up vials until the end of the clinic before combining for extra dose.
+The different vials accessed have been under the same vaccine storage and handling conditions, for example:

-- Vaccine vials that have been thawed and stored at +2°C to +8°C and vials that have just been removed from a freezer are not accessed to complete a vaccine dose. - o The beyond use date must be followed in all instances for all temperature guidelines.
-Vaccine vials following extraction of doses (i.e., 5 doses for Pfizer-BioNTech and 10 doses for Moderna) are not placed into a +2°C to +8°C vaccine refrigerator beyond the permitted 6 hours after dilution for Pfizer-BioNTech and 6 hours post first puncture for Moderna in order to have enough vaccine to make up a full extra dose. - This should only be done where there is a dedicated and skilled person (e.g., pharmacist, pharmacy tech) drawing up the vaccine. - Training should be in place per above and for related practices and techniques for proper vaccine storage and handling given the fragile nature of these vaccine products and timing for use (e.g., appropriate labeling and must use by dating/timing).
+- For Pfizer-BioNTech and Moderna vaccine vials that have been thawed and stored at +2°C to +8°C and vials that have just been removed from a freezer are not accessed to complete a vaccine dose. - The beyond use date must be followed in all instances for specific vaccine products. - Pfizer-BioNTech - 6 hours after first puncture. - Moderna - 24 hours after first puncture. - AstraZeneca and COVISHIELD - 6 hours post first puncture at room temperature, up to 30°C. - 48 hours post first puncture in a refrigerator at +2°C to +8°C. - This should only be done where there is a dedicated and skilled person (e.g., pharmacist, pharmacy tech) drawing up the vaccine. - Training should be in place per above and for related practices and techniques for proper vaccine storage and handling given the fragile nature of these vaccine products and timing for use (e.g., appropriate labeling and "must use by dating/timing"). - Appropriate documentation of the source of these doses needs to be kept for tracking purposes.

 It is important that if these practices are employed, special attention is paid to the recommendations and parameters above to ensure the safety, efficacy and integrity of the vaccine and to avoid the risk of contamination as these vaccines do not contain preservatives.
-This includes appropriate documentation and labelling, including inventory adjustments in COVax for the additional doses.
+This includes appropriate documentation and labelling, including inventory adjustments in COVax{ON} for the additional doses.